joeyschmidt97/fusion_research/GENE_sim_reader/README.md

 If quantities are specified in the 'criteria_list' the appropriate quantity will be loaded into the dataframe (specify 'gamma' and 'omega' to load them into the dataframe, otherwise, they will not be loaded)

-The current quantities and their associated filetypes are listed below:
+The current quantities that can be called from the associated filetypes are listed below:

 Data from omega filetype:
 ```